TMTM

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

-With Sriracha expected to need a little bit of time to reboot itself before it lines the grocery aisles again, what brands are out there to fill the void in our fiery hearts?
+With Huy Fong expected to need a little bit of time to reboot its iconic Sriracha hot sauce before it lines the grocery aisles again, what brands are out there to fill the void in our fiery hearts?
 I tasted three different Sriracha alternatives: Harris Teeter’s take, Trader Joe’s version, and Lee Kum Kee's Sriracha chili sauce (this is found in most supermarkets).
 Here’s how they tasted.

 Prices and availability are subject to change.